 Treatment for Peptic Ulcer

-If the peptic ulcer was due to H. pylori, your gastroenterologist prescribes antibiotics to keep the infection of H.pylori under check.
+If the peptic ulcer was due to H. pylori, your physician prescribes antibiotics to keep the infection of H.pylori under check.

-Your gastroenterologist might prescribe you antacids that can reduce the effect of stomach acids on the ulcerations.
+Your physician might prescribe you antacids that can reduce the effect of stomach acids on the ulcerations.

-Your gastroenterologist might also prescribe you drugs that protect the lining of the stomach.
+Your physician might also prescribe you drugs that protect the lining of the stomach.